Giuco-senpai45/Giuco-senpai45/README.md

 ### Hi there, I'm George - aka [Giuco-senpai45][dummy] 👋

-## I'm a Student currently having fun getting into the programming world by learning a bit of everything!

 <br/>

-- 🎓Currently studying Computer Science at UBB Cluj 💻
+- 🎓Currently in a Masters program studying Distributed Systems at UBB Cluj 💻
-- I'm really keen on learning new stuff and usually don't back down from a challenges
+- I'm really keen on learning new stuff and usually don't back down from challenges
 <details>
     <summary>Fun facts about me 😁:</summary>
     <ul>